Golden-section search: Probe point selection

 where φ is the golden ratio:

 The appearance of the golden ratio in the proportional spacing of the evaluation points is how this search algorithm gets its name.

 Termination condition

 Any number of termination conditions may be applied, depending upon the application.
 The interval ΔX = X4 − X1 is a measure of the absolute error in the estimation of the minimum X and may be used to terminate the algorithm.
-The value of ΔX is reduced by a factor of r = φ − 1 for each iteration, so the number of iterations to reach an absolute error of ΔX is about ln(ΔX/ΔXo) / ln(r) where ΔXo is the initial value of ΔX.
+The value of ΔX is reduced by a factor of r = φ − 1 for each iteration, so the number of iterations to reach an absolute error of ΔX is about ln(ΔX/ΔX0) / ln(r), where ΔX0 is the initial value of ΔX.